Cherreads

 Will stared out the reinforced windshield at the dark, infinite tunnel stretching ahead.

-"Let them send scouts," Will said, his voice cold.
-"We aren't going to the corporate bunker yet.
-We're going to give them a reason to cut their losses in this sector entirely."
+"Let them send scouts," Will said.
+His voice was cold.
+"We bypass the corporate bunker for now.
+We are going to give them a reason to cut their losses in this sector entirely."

 Elias frowned.
 "How?"

 "We take Lilith back to Deep Karakorum," Will ordered.
 "We load up the Cleaner corpses we slaughtered earlier.
 We bring Allison back here.
-With her skills, we're going to paint this extraction point."
+With her skills, we will paint this extraction point."

-Maddie's jaw shifted as she ran the scene in her head, a sharp gleam of approval in her eyes.
+Maddie shifted her jaw.
+A sharp gleam of approval lit her eyes.
 "We make it look like a massacre.
-Like something bigger and badder wiped out the squad."
+We stage it like an apex predator wiped out the squad."

 Will nodded.
-"We build a crime scene so terrifying that the billionaires decide this entire sector belongs to an Alpha predator they can't afford to fight."
+"We build a crime scene so terrifying that the billionaires decide this entire sector belongs to an Alpha predator they cannot afford to fight."

 [Dynamic Faction Quest Generated: The Phantom Alpha.]